Introduction to transaction processes

 A transaction follows the trail established by your transaction process.
 The transaction process maps the steps your users will complete and the possibilities they have upon reaching each step.

 Your marketplace can have multiple different transaction processes in use simultaneously.
-You can see the transaction processes of your marketplace in Flex Console.
+You can see the transaction processes of your marketplace in Sharetribe Console.

 Typically, all transaction processes are different.
 These differences can be fundamental and change the logic of the order flow, or they can be small and superficial.